Before and after pictures show scale of devastation caused by Turkey earthquake

 A series of earthquakes and aftershocks striking the border region between southeast Turkey and northwest Syria on Monday is feared to have killed 20,000 people.

+The 7.8 magnitude earthquake became the deadliest in more than a decade on Wednesday after the number of people killed passed 9,000.

+More than 30,000 people have been hurt and authorities expect the death toll to continue to climb as rescue workers race to pull survivors from the rubble in cities and towns across a wide area.

-The 7.8 magnitude earthquake was centred in Kahramanmaras province, near the major Turkish cities of Gaziantep and Adana.
+The tremors were centred in Kahramanmaras province, near the major Turkish cities of Gaziantep and Adana.

 Powerful aftershocks continued to hit as far away as northern Iraq into the early afternoon on Monday, with another major tremor reaching magnitudes exceeding 7 recorded in central Turkey.

-The deadliest earthquake to hit Turkey since 1999, the devastation is immense, while the search for survivors has been impeded by sub-zero temperatures, decimated buildings and unstable structures.
+It was the deadliest earthquake to hit Turkey since 1999.
+The devastation is immense, while the search for survivors has been impeded by sub-zero temperatures, decimated buildings and unstable structures.

 However, construction may have begun even earlier.
 The mosque was repaired and extended under Mamluk rule in the second half of the fourteenth century and was later restored by the Ottomans in 1649 and in 1903.